How to Save Time And Money Shopping for College (2025)

 Grab a snack; we are shopping online.
 Finally, there are always threats or bribes.

-3. Don’t think about your first year.
+4. Don’t think about YOUR first year in college.

 While the dorms may look the same, the world has changed beyond recognition, and I had to keep telling myself, “They have the internet.”
 Concentrate on buying your freshmen the items they need knowing that you can pick up extras on move-in day or order them online once they have a better idea of dorm living.

-4. Shop where you can get everything you need.
+5. Shop where you can get everything you need.

 There is no reason to make this a summer-long project.
 Find one store where you can check off most, if not all, of your list and complete the task.